voluntadpear/homepage/blog/toggle-multiple-themes-css.md

 summary: Building a themes switcher that parses your style sheet to find themes
 ---

 Supporting multiple color themes for your site can make it more attractive and accessible to users.
 Every bit of customization you can add to their experience is something that is well appreciated.
-In this post I'll show a small technique I used recently to easily manage multiple themes using a single style sheet and CSS custom properties.
+In this post, I'll show a small technique I used recently to easily manage multiple themes using a single style sheet and CSS custom properties.

-For this example I have multiple color themes defined like this in my CSS style sheet:
+For this example, I have multiple color themes defined like this in my CSS style sheet:

 ```css
 .theme-white {